AITDEV00/oicm-custom-model-server-guide/README.md

 - Server should run on port `8080`
 - Should be non-root user with `UID 10000`
-- Model should be consumed from the path: `"$MODEL_DOWNLOAD_FOLDER"`.
+- Model should be consumed from the path: `"$PVC_PATH"`.
 Should  follow the provided script: `startup.sh`
 - Model ID for the OpenAI compatible endpoint should be taken as `MODEL_ID` environment variable.
 - Should have relevant health check endpoint, system defaults to `/health`.